securego/gosec/README.md

 }
 ```

-You can also configure the hard-coded credentials rule `G101` with additional patters, or adjust the entropy threshold:
+You can also configure the hard-coded credentials rule `G101` with additional patterns, or adjust the entropy threshold:

 ```JSON
 {